Smyth-Broby Covariance

 Arguments

-X: Data matrix (observations × assets).dims: Dimension along which to compute the correlation.mean: Optional mean vector for centering.
-If not provided, computed usingce.me.kwargs...: Additional keyword arguments passed to the mean and standard deviation estimators.
+X: Data matrix (observations × assets).dims: Dimension along which to perform the computation.kwargs...: Additional keyword arguments passed to the mean and standard deviation estimators.

 Returns